Path integral control of open quantum systems: The path integral control method

-We briefly review the path integral control theory~\cite{kap05a} in its most general form.
-See \cite{thijssen2014a} for details.
-Consider a dynamical system of the form \bea dX^u_t = f(t,X^u_t)dt + g(t,X^u_t)(u(t,X^u_t) dt + dW_t) \eea for $t_0 \le t \le T$ with $X^u_t$ an $n$-dimensional real stochastic variable, with initial condition $X^u_{t_0}=x_0$.
-Here $W_t$ is a $n_c$-dimensional real Brownian motion with $\avg{dW^a_t}=0$ and $\avg{dW^a_t dW^b_t}=\nu^{ab} dt$ with $\nu$ a $n_c\times n_c$ positive symmetric matrix.
-We take $f: [t_0,T]\times \R^n \to \R^n, g: [t_0,T] \times \R^n \to \R^{n\times n_c}$ and $u: [t_0,T] \times \R^n \to \R^{n_c}$.
-Given the function $u(t,x)$ that defines the control for each state $x$ and each time $t$, we define the cost \footnote{Note, that the expectation of the last term in \cref{eq:PI2} vanishes, but this term is needed later when deriving the optimal solution of the path integral theory.} \bal{ S^u(t)= \Phi(X^u_{T})+ \int_t^{T} \left[ V(s,X_s^u) ds+\frac{1}{2} u(s,X^u_s)^T R u(s,X^u_s) ds + u(s,X^u_s)^T R dW_s \right] } with $X^u_t$ the stochastic solution of \cref{eq:control_linear} at time $t$.
-The matrix $R$ is positive $n_c \times n_c$ symmetric such that $R=\lambda \nu^{-1}$ with $\lambda>0$ a constant.
-The function $V$ is the state-dependent path cost and $\Phi$ the end cost.
-The control problem is to find the function $u$ that minimizes \bea J(t_0,x_0)=\min_u \avg{S^u(t_0)} \eea where $\avg{\cdot}$ denotes the average over all possible realizations $X^u_{t_0:T}$ conditioned on $X^u_{t_0} = x_0$.
-The function $u^*: [t_0,T] \times \R^n \to \R^{n_c}$ that minimizes \cref{eq:PI10} is called the optimal control.
+Consider a dynamical system of the form \bea dX_t = f(t,X_t)dt + g(t,X_t)(u(t,X_t) dt + dW_t) \eea for $t_0 \le t \le T$ with $X_t$ an $M$-dimensional real stochastic variable, with initial condition $X_{t_0}=x_0$.
+Here $W_t$ is a $n_c$-dimensional real Brownian motion with $\avg{dW^a_t}=0$ and $\avg{dW^a_t dW^b_t}=D_{ab} dt$ with $D$ a $n_c\times n_c$ positive symmetric matrix.
+Define the spacetime domain $\Omega = [t_0,T]\times \R^M$.
+Define the functions $f: \Omega \to \R^M$, $g: \Omega \to \R^{M\times n_c}$ and the feedback control $u : \Omega \goto \real^{n_c}$ with the sufficient regularity such that a solution to \cref{eq:PI1} exists.
+The reader may consult~\cite{bensoussan2018estimation} for further details on these conditions.
+Denote by $\cU$ the set of admissible feedback controls $u$.
+Define the cost \footnote{ Note that the expectation of the It\^o term $\int_t^T u(s,X_s)^T R dW_s$ vanishes because the control is adapted and the integral therefore defines a martingale~\cite{oksendalStochasticDifferentialEquations2013}.
+However, we keep it in the definition for the sake of completeness and notational convenience, as this term appears in the definition of the importance sampling weights when deriving the optimal solution of the path integral theory~\cite{thijssen2014a, kappen2015adaptive}. } \begin{widetext} \bal{ S^u(t)= \Phi(X_{T})+ \int_t^{T} \left[ V(s,X_s) ds+\frac{1}{2} u(s, X_s)^T R u(s,X_s) ds + u(s,X_s)^T R dW_s \right] } \end{widetext} with $X_t$ the stochastic solution of \cref{eq:PI1} at time $t$.
+The matrix $R$ is positive $n_c \times n_c$ symmetric such that $R=\lambda D^{-1}$ with $\lambda>0$ a constant.
+The function $V$ is a state-dependent path cost, and $\Phi$ denotes the end cost.